tencentyun/qcloud-documents/product/数据库/云数据库MySQL/数据库实例生命周期/备份和回档/数据回档_intl.md

 	</tbody>
 </table>

-2. Save the tool to the local, then upload it to the CVM, and decompress the toolkit.
+2.Save the tool to the local, then upload it to the CVM, and decompress the toolkit.
 The decompression process is as follows:
 ```
 unzip CdbRollbackTools_x64_v1.1.0.zip
 ```

-3. After the decompression, there will be a binary executable file.
+3.After the decompression, there will be a binary executable file.
 The file is described as follows:
 CdbRollbackTools: Cloud Database rollback tool.

-4. Run the tool directly on the CVM (Linux CVM only) without installation.
+4.Run the tool directly on the CVM (Linux CVM only) without installation.

 ### 2.2 Command Description